Spanish Camino by Bike: Leon to Santiago

 Mode of Transport

-Travel to Leon and from Santiago de Compostela.
-Mountain bike rental with helmet, repair kit, lock, panniers, water bottle, and pump.
-Luggage transfer for 1 piece up to 20kg.
+Travel to Leon and from Santiago de Compostela is included, along with mountain bike rental equipped with helmet, repair kit, lock, panniers, water bottle, and pump.
+Luggage transfer for one piece up to 20kg is also provided.

 Check out our Q&As

-The tour includes 7 breakfasts and 6 dinners.
-Continental breakfasts are served and will often consist of breads, spreads, yoghurt, cheese, tea, coffee, and juices.
-Dinner will consist of 3 courses, usually starting with a salad, followed by chicken, red meat, fish, or pasta.
+The tour package includes 7 breakfasts and 6 dinners.
+Continental breakfasts typically consist of breads, spreads, yoghurt, cheese, tea, coffee, and juices.
+Dinners are three courses, usually starting with a salad, followed by chicken, red meat, fish, or a pasta dish, and finishing with a dessert of fruit or cakes. ...more ...less

 • What should I carry during the cycling days?

-During the cycle day, you will carry your daily requirements in the pannier provided with the bike.
+During the cycling days, you will carry your daily requirements in the pannier provided with the bike.
 This may include your lunch, wet weather gear, mobile phone, and water.
-A small daypack which can be kept inside the pannier is useful for sightseeing.
+A small daypack that can be kept inside the pannier is useful for sightseeing.

-• What kind of support is available during the tour?
+• What is the difficulty level of the cycling tour?

-• Are there any optional upgrades available for accommodation?
+• Are there any additional costs for solo travelers?

 • How fit do I have to be?